shazChaudhry/docker-swarm-mode/README.md

 -	Run "vagrant up"(This will set up the docker swarm cluster, additionally it will install infrastructure visualizer: 		"http://node1:9080")
 -	Once "vagrant up" is finished, SSH into node1: "vagrant ssh node1"
 -	Change directory "cd /vagrant"
--	Execute "./buildApp.sh" (This will build the sample GO code docker image).
-Run "docker images" to ensure "techchallange" image is available
 -	Execute "./deployStack.sh" (This will launch a number of docker services in the docker swarm cluster created earlier.
-	These services include two replicas of "techchallange", Jenkins, two replicas of HAProxy and proxy listener)
+	These services include Jenkins, SonarQube, Nexus, two replicas of HAProxy and a proxy listener)
 -	Check with visualizer ("http://node1:9080") to see if these services have been launched

 The visualizer screen should look simialar to this: